bootcampdev/burger-eatem/README.md

  * The `connection.js` file inside `config` directory.

-   * Inside the `connection.js` file, is the code to connect Node to MySQL.
+   * Inside the `connection.js` file, is the code to connect Node to MySQL or to Heroku if running JAWSDB.

    * Export the connection.

 * The `orm.js` file, has the methods that will execute the necessary MySQL commands in the controllers.
-These are the methods you will need to use in order to retrieve and store data in your database.
+These are the methods thart are included to retrieve and store data in your database.

  * Import (require) `connection.js` into `orm.js`